Baltic Sea: Environmental status

 Satellite images taken in July 2010 revealed a massive algal bloom covering 377000 sqkm in the Baltic Sea.
 The area of the bloom extended from Germany and Poland to Finland.
-Researchers of the phenomenon have indicated that algal blooms have occurred every summer for decades.
+Researchers of the phenomenon have found that algal blooms have occurred every summer for decades.
 Fertilizer runoff from surrounding agricultural land has exacerbated the problem and led to increased eutrophication.

 Approximately 100000 km2 of the Baltic's seafloor (a quarter of its total area) is a variable dead zone.
 The more saline (and therefore denser) water remains on the bottom, isolating it from surface waters and the atmosphere.
 This leads to decreased oxygen concentrations within the zone.
 It is mainly bacteria that grow in it, digesting organic material and releasing hydrogen sulfide.
 Because of this large anaerobic zone, the seafloor ecology differs from that of the neighboring Atlantic.

 Plans to artificially oxygenate areas of the Baltic that have experienced eutrophication have been proposed by the University of Gothenburg and Inocean AB.
-The proposal intends to use wind-driven pumps to inject oxygen (air) into waters at, or around, 130m below sea level.
+The proposal intends to use wind-driven pumps to pump oxygen-rich surface water to a depth of around 130 m.

-After World War II, Germany had to be disarmed and large quantities of ammunition stockpiles were disposed directly into the Baltic Sea and the North Sea.
-Environmental experts and marine biologists warn that these ammunition dumps pose a major environmental threat with potentially life-threatening consequences to the health and safety of humans on the coastlines of these seas.
+After World War II, Germany had to be disarmed, and large quantities of ammunition stockpiles were disposed directly into the Baltic Sea and the North Sea.
+Environmental experts and marine biologists warn that these ammunition dumps pose an environmental threat, with potentially life-threatening consequences to the health and safety of humans on the coastlines of these seas.

+Future change

+Climate change, and pollution from agriculture and forestry, impose such strong effects on the ecosystems of the Baltic sea, that there is a concern the sea will turn from a carbon sink to a source of carbon dioxide and methane.
+Modelling climate change and the impact of well characterised factors such as post-glacial rebound before the year 2050, is complicated by the unique properties of the Baltic Sea area compared to say the adjacent North Sea and controversy as to the relative contributions of socio-economic factors such as land use to any warming component.
+These include its current brackish water, the southern subbasin tendency to have a vertical stratification of the halocline, and the northern subbasin seasonal sea ice cover.
+High confidence future projections include: air temperature warming, more heavy precipitation episodes, less snow with less perifrost and glacial ice mass in northern catchment areas, more mild winters, raised mean water temperature with more marine heatwaves, intensified seasonal thermoclines without change in the thermohaline circulation, and sea level rise.
+There are many more projections but these have lower confidence.